isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

   WITH
     #
-    # Then let's generate the conditional probability for each
+    # First let's create the table of gene pairs.
-    # pair of genes within Class 1
     #
     Class1GenePairs AS (
     SELECT